Gian Maria Volonté: Career

-Volonté made his debut in 1960 in Sotto dieci bandiere, directed by Duilio Coletti.
-Just four years later, he played "Ramón Rojo" in A Fistful of Dollars (1964), and "El Indio" in For a Few Dollars More (1965), both for cash reasons as he did not consider either role serious.
+Volonté made his debut in 1960 in Under Ten Flags, directed by Duilio Coletti.
+Just four years later, he played "Ramón Rojo" in A Fistful of Dollars (1964), and "El Indio" in For a Few Dollars More (1965), both for cash reasons as he considered the two films to be generic exploitation entertainment and was more interested in projects with a political message.
 Both films were directed by the then-unknown Sergio Leone, and Volonté's roles in them would bring him his greatest recognition from American audiences.
 He played Carlo Levi in Christ Stopped at Eboli (1979), which was based on Levi's autobiographical account of his years in internal exile in Aliano, Southern Italy, in the 1930s.
 Volonté played the memorable role of the Bandito-turned-guerrilla, El Chuncho, in A Bullet for the General (1966).

 Volonté's performances as memorable but neurotic characters, or as a gifted leader of brigands or revolutionaries, together with the unexpected, worldwide success of the films, gave him international fame.
-Volonté had already played comedies, including A cavallo della tigre (1961) by Luigi Comencini, and confirmed his versatility in L'armata Brancaleone (1966).
-However, he found his main dimension in dramatic roles for Banditi a Milano (1968), by Carlo Lizzani, Sbatti il mostro in prima pagina (1972) by Marco Bellocchio, La Classe operaia va in paradiso (1972) by his friend Elio Petri, and Il sospetto (1975) by Francesco Maselli.
+Volonté had already played comedies, including On the Tiger's Back (1961) by Luigi Comencini, and confirmed his versatility in For Love and Gold (1966).
+However, he found his main dimension in dramatic roles for Bandits in Milan (1968), by Carlo Lizzani, Slap the Monster on Page One (1972) by Marco Bellocchio, The Working Class Goes to Heaven (1972) by his friend Elio Petri, and Il sospetto (1975) by Francesco Maselli.

 In 1968, Volonté won a Silver Ribbon as best actor for A ciascuno il suo, also directed by Elio Petri.
-Volonté received the same award for two other performances: Petri's Indagine su un cittadino al di sopra di ogni sospetto (1971, winner of an Academy Award as best foreign film), considered by many to be his finest; and in The Abyss (1989).
+Volonté received the same award for two other performances: Petri's Investigation of a Citizen Above Suspicion (1971, winner of an Academy Award as best foreign film), considered by many to be his finest; and in The Abyss (1989).